 Where does it all begin?

 There’s consensus that a person is more likely to exhibit codependent behaviours if their familial background was dysfunctional.
 When asked how and when these habits are most likely to originate, Lancer is forthright.
 “It’s trans-generational and gets passed down through modelling and interactions with parents,” Lancer says, “generally, parents don’t respect their children’s boundaries, so that by adulthood their children have dysfunctional boundaries.”

 It’s important to note that codependency can stem from a multitude of different family contexts, there’s no one typical type.
 There’s evidence to suggest that people who grow up in unstable families where issues like addiction, abuse, traumatic experiences and neglect are more likely to develop codependent characteristics.

 Conversely, some people prone to codependency may’ve matured in a perfectly ‘functional’ familial environment.
 Being brought up in a hothouse is also hazardous as it puts unrealistic pressure on a person.
 Demands are often stringent, bars are set at unattainable levels and attentiveness towards emotional needs wanes in the pursuit of developing a sturdy sense of self.

 How to spot a codependent relationship

 So how do you tell if you or someone you know is in a codependent relationship?
 Fortunately, there are some obvious red flags.
 As Lancer points out, “people with low self-esteem and who’ve experienced trauma or abuse in childhood” are more prone to codependency.
-She also says relationships where “mental illness is present” have a tendency to be codependent.
+She also says relationships where “addiction or mental illness is present” have a tendency to be codependent.